gijit/gi/README.md

 Release v1.3.4 builds LuaJIT with
-`XCFLAGS+= -DLUAJIT_ENABLE_GC64` in order to allow more than 4GB of memory use.
+`XCFLAGS+= -DLUAJIT_ENABLE_GC64` in order to allow more than 4GB of memory use on
+OSX and Linux.
+Windows 10 hates that setting, and `luajit.exe` itself crashes with that flag enabled.
+So it is not enabled on Windows.

 Release v1.3.3 has internal updates that make progress towards calling native Go functions